Hifumi1337/Bounty-Hacker/README.md

 **ctrl + x to save the file**

 After completing all the above tasks, all we have to do is log out of the ssh shell and log back in.
-You'll see the **root.txt** flag is located directly in the login terminal screen!
+You'll see the **root.txt** flag is located directly on the login terminal screen!

 ```
 $ ssh ${user}@${MachineIP}